Fitness Goals for Beginners – Introduction

 Do three sets of 1-3 pull-ups a couple of times a week, working on doing more reps per set as you get stronger.

 You can also use the pull-up assistance exercises outlined above to supplement your pull-up training.

 It might take you a few months, but eventually, you’ll be able to do five straight pull-ups, and that’s a fitness feat worth boasting about!

 #7.
 Lose ten pounds

-Even if you need to lose more than ten pounds, this is one of the most important fitness goals for beginners.
+Even if you need to lose more than ten pounds, dropping your first ten is one of a beginners’ most productive fitness goals.

 Besides the health benefits of dropping ten pounds, it’s also a realistic goal and manageable within a reasonable timeframe.

-Losing ten pounds is a significant achievement, but not so lofty that you feel defeated before you even start.
+Losing ten pounds is a significant accomplishment but not so lofty that you feel defeated before starting.